 Summary of Modern Times, (1936), starring Charlie Chaplin, Paulette Goddard

 Modern Times begins with Charlie Chaplin as Charlie the Little Tramp gainfully employed at a factory.
 However, the strict regimentation is driving him to the brink … Then over the brink, when the factory owner has him as the “guinea pig” for a “time-saving” feeding machine.
 This leads to Charlie spending time in a mental hospital.
-Cured after his breakdown, he is arrested and jailed when he innocently picks up a red flag that has fallen off the back of a truck and runs down the street to return it — just when a communist demonstration comes around the corner.
-He meets Paulette Goddard as ‘The Gamin’ (a street urchin) in the back of the police van, who has also been arrested for stealing bread.
+Cured after his breakdown.
+But then he is arrested and jailed when ….
+He innocently picks up a red flag that has fallen off the back of a truck and runs down the street to return it ….
+Just when a communist demonstration comes around the corner.
+He meets Paulette Goddard as ‘The Gamin’ (a street urchin) in the back of the police van.
+She is arrested for stealing bread.
 From then on the theme is about the two trying to get along in … modern times

 Review of Modern Times

 Many people consider Charlie Chaplin’s classic film, Modern Times, to be Chaplin’s commentary on modern society, the dehumanization of the workers, the madness of modern society driving people mad, and various other themes.
 All of these are valid.
 But at its’ heart, Modern Times is a love story between Charlie the Little Tramp and a street urchin that he befriends.
 She’s played by the lovely and talented Paulette Goddard.

 Editorial review of Modern Times, starring Charlie Chaplin and Paulette Goddard, courtesy of Amazon.com